IsaiahVK/CMPS2200-recitation/recitation-03/recitation-03.md

 .  $S(n) = S(n/2) + O(n)$

 .
-Because layers are split, span is divided by 2, and each layer requires $O(n)$ work done in sequential.
+Because layers are split, span is divided by 2, and each layer requires $O(n)$ work done in sequential for the slicing.
 .
 .
 .